defndaines/meiro/README.md

 +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+
 ```

+### Sidewinder

+Sidewinder is based upon Binary Tree, but when it navigates south, it chooses a
+random cell from the current horizontal corridor and generates the link from
+there.
+The mazes will still flow vertically, but not to the right as with Binary
+Tree.
+All mazes with have a single horizontal corridor along the southern edge.

-Continuing from there, if you wish to generate a maze using the sidewinder
+To generate a maze using the sidewinder algorithm:
-algorithm:
 ```clojure
 (require '[meiro.sidewinder :as sw])
 (print (ascii/render (sw/create (m/init 8 25))))